imixs/imixs-workflow/src/site/markdown/engine/acl.md

   * org.imixs.ACCESSLEVEL.EDITORACCESS
   * org.imixs.ACCESSLEVEL.MANAGERACCESS

-Each of these roles allows the user to interact in a different way with workitems controlled by the Imixs-Workflow engine:
+Each of these roles allows a user to interact in a different way with workitems controlled by the Imixs-Workflow engine:

 ### MANAGERACCESS:
 Users who are assigned to this access level, are authorized to read and write all workitems.
 AccessLevels assigned to a single workitem are ignored.